 - Gluten-free, dairy-free, sugar-free, wheat-free, naturally vegan but ALL the flavour!

-Ingredients for Homemade Soup with Tomatoes
+Ingredients for Healthy Tomato Soup

 - Canned diced tomatoes: Low sodium cans, you’ll need about two to make two large servings or about 4 small servings.
 You can swap with tomato sauce too if you’d like (see notes below)!
 I recommend buying organic tomatoes, when possible.
 Kirkland signature canned tomatoes come in cans without BPA.